 The Insurance Research Council reports that more than 80 percent of uninsured motorists don’t have insurance because they cannot afford it.
 How can you expect a settlement of any kind, much less a large one if that is what is just, from a party that clearly has no resources?

 Nevada law allows individuals to file a lawsuit against an uninsured driver for the injuries and property damage caused by their negligence.
 In most cases, these types of claims are handled in small claims court that rewards settlements up to $10,000.
 Sometimes, the uninsured motorist doesn’t have sufficient assets to cover the compensation awarded to the injured party.
 An experienced Las Vegas uninsured motor vehicle accident attorney will help you determine whether or not the defendant has sufficient assets like property, businesses, or retirement plans, to cover the cost of the awarded damage.
-Liens places agains these assets and wages can be taken until the settlement is finalized.
+Liens places against these assets and wages can be taken until the settlement is finalized.

 Depend on a Las Vegas Uninsured Motorist Accident Attorney

 Cases such as these exemplify the importance of experienced legal counsel.
 Only a Las Vegas uninsured motorist accident attorney with an extensive track record of successful lawsuits in auto accidents, insurance issues, and liability law will be capable of designing a strategy to achieve justice and fair compensation.
-It’s vital that every aspect of your accident, the circumstances surrounding it, your insurance policy, the conduct of the negligent party and all other details are brought into the open in the pursuit of justice.
-If you or a loved one has been seriously injured in a car accident with an uninsured driver, call a Las Vegas personal injury lawyer from Cogburn Law Offices for a free case consultation.
+It’s vital that every aspect of your accident, the circumstances surrounding it, your insurance policy, the conduct of the negligent party, and all other details are brought into the open in the pursuit of justice.
+If you or a loved one has been seriously injured in a car accident with an uninsured driver, call a Las Vegas personal injury lawyer from Cogburn Law for a free case consultation.